-Ongoing compliance with the legal requirements is achieved in a variety of ways, including the use of an information sharing arrangement with the primary regulator of the Clearing Member and requiring Clearing Members, by Rule, to disclose to the CDCC any material changes in their legal and regulatory status.
+Ongoing compliance with the legal and capital requirements is achieved in a variety of ways, including the use of an information sharing arrangement with the primary regulator of the Clearing Member and requiring Clearing Members, by Rule, to disclose to the CDCC any material changes in their legal and regulatory status.
 CDCC may perform audits on any of its Clearing Members and specific annual due diligence of its Limited Clearing Members.
 Financial requirements are monitored on a monthly basis based on information provided by the Clearing Members' primary regulator under the terms of the information sharing agreement and through publicly available information.
 Operational requirements and any potential incidents that occur are tracked through the CDCC risk event management process and reported first to the OWG and then to the RMC and to regulatory agencies, if required.
-CDCC is developing additional participation requirements to manage potential incidents that may be the result of external risks introduced by Clearing Members.

 The suspension or the orderly exit by a Clearing Member that is demonstrating a deteriorating risk profile or who no longer meets the minimum eligibility requirements is governed under CDCC Rules.
-CDCC may, at its discretion through the authority of its Board of Directors, suspend such Clearing Member and facilitate an orderly wind-down that would be in the best interest of the market.
+CDCC performs a qualitative analysis of the financial statements of each Clearing Member.
+CDCC has defined specific thresholds to analyze the profitability, the regulatory margin and capital obligations, the liquidity and the capital level of each Clearing Member.
+As a result of its analysis, the Corporation may require such additional information from its Clearing Members as may be reasonably necessary.
+On the basis of the above analysis, the Corporation will determine if it is necessary to take any additional actions.
+CDCC may, at its discretion through the authority of its Board of Directors, suspend such Clearing Member and facilitate an orderly wind-down that would be in the best interest of the market that includes notification to our Clearing Members and Regulators.